networkx/networkx/README.rst

-NetworkX is a Python package for the creation, manipulation, and study of the structure, dynamics, and functions of complex networks.
+NetworkX is a Python package for the creation, manipulation, and study of the structure, dynamics, and functions associated with complex networks.

 - **Website (including documentation):** https://networkx.github.io
 - **Mailing list:** https://groups.google.com/forum/#!forum/networkx-discuss
 - **Source:** https://github.com/networkx/networkx
 - **Bug reports:** https://github.com/networkx/networkx/issues

-Simple example
+An example-
 --------------

 Find the shortest path between two nodes in an undirected graph: